Complaint volume

 Complaint records are most useful when they turn into inspection points, seller questions, and comparison checks against nearby model years.

-The most common categories are power train, electrical system,unknown or other, vehicle speed control.
+The most common categories are power train, electrical system,unknown or other, steering.
 Use those categories as a test-drive checklist instead of judging the vehicle from the total count alone.

 Enriched records include 10 crash reports, 1 fire report, 7 injury reports, and 0 fatality reports.
 These fields come from complaint records and should be read in context.